rostools/r-cubed-advanced/README.md

 ## Lesson content

-The teaching material is found mainly in the main project folder:
+The teaching material is found mainly in the project folders:

--   `preamble/syllabus.qmd`: Contains the syllabus file.
+-   `preamble/`: Contains the syllabus and the schedule files.
--   Files in `content/` starting with a number: Contains the code-along teaching material.
+-   `sessions/`: Contains the code-along teaching material, as well as associated links to the lecture slides.
+-   `slides/`: Contains the slides, created as Revealjs HTML slides by using Quarto.
+-   `appendix/`: Contains the supplemental or secondary content.

-The website is generated from [Quarto](https://quarto.org/), so it follows the file and folder structure conventions from that package.
+The website is generated from [Quarto](https://quarto.org), so follows the file and folder structure conventions from that package.

 ## Installing necessary packages